dynatrace-extensions/dt-extensions-yamlex/README.md

 # Generate the "dev" version of the extension with 'custom:' prefix in its name
 # and the version explicitly specified in the generated extension.yaml
 $ yamlex j --dev

+# Specify the version of the extension
+$ yamlex j --version 1.0.0
 ```

 **Help**